kslader8/kslader8-thoughts/_posts/2021-04-09-dispersion-bond-selloff.md

 - **Bearish Market** - Vega Flat is more resilient thanks being to net long volatitily

 ### Stock Selection
-Ranking the stocks in the index by a metric that helps predict good and bad volatility. e.g. **Interest Expense / EDBITDA** to select the top ~3-5 and the bottom ~4-8
+Ranking the stocks in the index by a metric that helps predict good and bad volatility. e.g. **Interest Expense / EBITDA** to select the top ~3-5 and the bottom ~4-8

 ## What risks do you bear with dispersion?
-- **Market Risk** - The potential loss of the entire premium invested and unbounded losses in the worse case scenario
+- **Market Risk** - The potential loss of the entire premium invested and unbounded losses in the worst case scenario
 - **Credit Risk** - The trade creates a credit risk on the counterparty and the guarantor.
 The counterparty's and the guarantor's insolvency may notably result in the partial or toal loss of the invested amount
 - **Liquidity Risk** - Market dislocations may render the product illiquid and impossible to withdroaw from